Chart Color Schemes

 Gwelup demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Gwelup exceeds broader benchmarks significantly.
-As of the latest data, 39.7% of residents aged 15+ hold university qualifications compared to 27.9% in WA and 29.0% in the SA4 region.
+Educational attainment in Gwelup significantly exceeds broader benchmarks, with 39.7% of residents aged 15+ holding university qualifications compared to 27.9% in WA and 29.0% in the SA4 region.
+This notable educational lead positions the area well for knowledge-based opportunities.
 Bachelor degrees are the most common at 27.3%, followed by postgraduate qualifications (8.1%) and graduate diplomas (4.3%).
-Vocational credentials are also prevalent, with 29.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.7% while certificates make up 16.5%.
+Vocational skills are also prominent, with 29.2% of residents aged 15+ holding trade credentials, consisting of advanced diplomas (12.7%) and certificates (16.5%).

-Educational participation is notably high in the area, with 30.0% of residents currently enrolled in formal education.
-This includes 11.4% in primary education, 8.7% in secondary education, and 5.1% pursuing tertiary education.
+Educational enrolment is remarkably high, with 30.0% of residents currently in formal study.
+This includes 11.4% in primary schools, 8.7% in secondary schools, and 5.1% pursuing higher education.

 Frequently Asked Questions - Education